Cyril Walters

 Cyril Frederick Walters (28 August 1905 – 23 December 1992) was a Welsh first-class cricketer who had most of his success after leaving Glamorgan to do duty as captain-secretary of Worcestershire.
 In this role he developed his batting to such an extent that for a brief period he became an England regular and even captained them in one match as a deputy for Bob Wyatt.
 However, he unexpectedly completely gave up cricket soon after that, to the dismay of his country and county.

+Before he moved to business and Worcestershire, Walters also played rugby union as a winger for Swansea in 1926–27.

 Biography

 Walters was born Bedlinog, Glamorgan, Wales.
-Educated at Neath Grammar School, he first played for Glamorgan as a seventeen-year-old in 1923.
-Although he only made one score of over fifty in three full seasons, Glamorgan's batting was of such a standard that he remained in the eleven, especially with his energetic fielding.
-The following year, his business as a surveyor and architect kept him out of the team in the first half of the season, but on returning he improved phenomenally with 116 in his first match against Warwickshire and 114 against Leicestershire.
+Educated at Neath Grammar School, he first played for Glamorgan as a seventeen-year-old in 1923, when his youth meant was only allowed into The Oval after Johnny Clay was summoned from Glamorgan's dressing room.
+Although he only made one score of over fifty in three full seasons, Glamorgan's batting was so bad that he remained in the eleven, especially with his energetic fielding.
+In 1926, his business as a surveyor and architect kept him out of the team in the first half of the season.
+However, he batted successfully for Neath in South Wales league cricket on Saturdays, averaging over 40 for six times out with one unbeaten century.
+Upon returning he improved phenomenally with 116 in his first match against Warwickshire and 114 against Leicestershire.
 These innings showed him as a classically graceful batsman with many strokes and led to him being seen as an England prospect.

+Shift to Worcestershire

-However, business prevented Walters playing in 1927 after May, and Worcestershire, interested in having a permanent secretary, saw him as an ideal candidate.
-He accepted the position of secretary to that county in 1928 and, despite playing without success for Glamorgan in a few matches that year, began a period of qualification for Worcestershire.
+However, in 1927 business and related studies prevented Walters playing after the first week of June.
+He again batted successfully for Neath in June and July, but in August Worcestershire, interested in having a permanent secretary, began to see in him an ideal candidate, especially given that he was clearly unable to continue with three-day cricket in Wales.
+He accepted the position of secretary to Worcestershire in December 1927.

+Walters began a period of qualification for Worcestershire, although he played without success in a few matches for his old county in 1928.
 Though his sole first-class match in 1929 was for Wales against the MCC, when qualified in 1930 Walters' batting helped Worcestershire rise from perennial wooden-spooners to a respectable position.

+With Worcestershire Walters modified his style from a wristy, fundamentally off-side based player into one who with his sharp eyes and excellent balance was equally effective on the leg-side.
+Having frequently led the team in 1930, Walters became captain of Worcestershire for 1931, and advanced steadily despite his team falling off and two very wet summers, scoring over 1,500 runs in 1932 including 190 against Warwickshire.